Join my community and get a

 Next, you need to make sure you are spending your money throughout the month in order of priority.
 This means that even if you have a bill that isn’t due until later in the month, you reserve that money for that bill and consider it spent before you spend that dollar on anything else that’s lower in priority.

-Here's a picture from The Personal Finance Planner that has a suggested priority order for your bills.
-Use this as a guide for how to prioritize your own bills.:
+Here’s a picture from The Personal Finance Planner that has a suggested priority order for your bills.
+Use this as a guide for how to prioritize your own bills.
+There are so many more benefits of using a budget planner, but this is a top one in my opinion.

 It’s no secret that new cars are a waste of money.
 There are used cars that are just as safe and reliable as new cars and are thousands of dollars less.
 Do whatever you can to get out of your car payment(s)!
 Sell your car, and buy something that you can pay cash for.
 I refuse to believe that having a car payment must be a normal way of life.